BarniDW/better-cps-mod/README.md

   ModCPS
   2) Create a field in ModInstances: private static ModCPS modCPS;
-  3) Call it in ModInstances:
-  modCPS = new ModCPS();
+  3) Register it in ModInstances: modCPS = new ModCPS();
   api.register(modCPS);